uclahs-cds/pipeline-call-NonCanonicalPeptide/README.md

 nextflow run paht/to/pipeline-call-NoncanonicalPeptide/main.nf -c sample.config
 ```

 > :warning: This pipeline should only run one sample at a time.
-The inpu CSV file should only contain one sample for lable free proteomics.
-For isobaric labeled (e.g., TMT) proteomics, the CSV file can contain all samples within a TMT plex.
+The input CSV file should only contain one sample for label free proteomics.
+For isobaric labeled (e.g., TMT) proteomics, the CSV file should contain all samples within a TMT plex.

 ---

 ## Flow Diagram

-A directed acyclic graph of your pipeline.

 ![flow-chart](img/diagram.drawio.svg?raw=true)